 It is very important to be diligent in pursuing your case.
-All parties must comply with the Court's deadlines and orders.
+All parties must make their best efforts to comply with the Court's deadlines and orders.
 If you cannot comply with a deadline, it is your responsibility to file a motion for additional time.
 You should not assume that the Court will simply "know" you need more time.
 If you fail to prosecute your case diligently, it could be dismissed.